 Marcus will answer non-fiction questions at 75% by July 2027.
 We will use Year 5 texts for assessment.
 Accuracy will be measured across three tests.
 Baseline inferential question accuracy: 40%.

 By December 2026, Fatima will write four-sentence paragraphs independently.
-These will contain a topic sentence, two details, and a conclusion.
+These will contain a topic sentence, two details and a conclusion.
 She will score 12/16 on the rubric in 3 of 4 tasks.
-Currently, she writes 1-2 unconnected sentences (Fatima, 2026).
+Her current baseline is 1-2 unconnected sentences.

 By June 2027, Jake will achieve 85% accuracy with two-digit addition and subtraction.
 He will solve problems with regrouping on weekly timed tests (20 problems/5 minutes).
 Jake's baseline accuracy with regrouping is currently 45%.

-By March 2027, Amira will solve multiplication/division word problems.
+By March 2027, Amira will solve multiplication and division word problems.
 She needs to choose the right operation and calculate answers, gaining 80% test accuracy.
-Currently, her accuracy is 30%, as she often picks the incorrect operation (Amira, 2027).
+Her current baseline is 30%, with frequent errors in choosing the operation.

 By July 2027, Connor will focus on independent tasks.
 We will measure this with 1-minute checks during sessions.
 Connor will stay on-task for 12 of 15 minutes in 4 of 5 sessions.
 Currently, Connor focuses for 5 of 15 minutes.

-By December 2026, Suki will start positive social interactions with learners twice daily (greeting, joining, helping).
+By December 2026, Suki will start positive social interactions with learners twice daily, such as greeting, joining or helping.
 Teaching assistants will record these interactions during unstructured times using tallies.
-Suki currently starts 0-1 interactions weekly (Suki, 2026).
+Her current baseline is 0-1 initiated interactions weekly.

 By March 2027, Ethan will use a calming strategy when frustrated.
 These include deep breathing, counting to 10, or asking for a break.
 We aim to reduce leaving class from eight to two times weekly.
 This will be recorded on the behaviour log.
 Baseline: eight times a week.